wri/.github/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.

+Examples:
-Ex.
-I'm always frustrated when [...]
+- I'm always frustrated when [...]
-Ex.
-It would be great if the app would allow me to [...]
+- It would be great if the app would allow me to [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.